boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ####  Segmentation Orchestration

 The datapath between NFs can be decomposed into 3 main types of sections based on Orchestration domains or  logic:
  *  Customer Site: the Customer site is deployed within the Customer Network.
-This section either connects two NFs located on the same Customer Network (??? insert REF} or it connects a NF to a CE.
+This section either connects two NFs located on the same Customer Network (??? insert REF) or it connects a NF to a CE.
 This section may not exist if the NF is the CE: in this case the AC connects the NF to the PE.
 The realization of this section is driven the 5G Network  Orchestration and potentially Customer Network Orchestration (e.g. Fabric Manager, Element Management System, VIM...).
 The realization of this section does not involve the Transport Network Orchestration.
   *Provider Network: The TN section provides connectivity between Customer Networks.
 This section represents the connectivity between two PEs (e.g. VRF).The realization of this section is controlled by the NSC.
   *  Attachment Circuit section: As mentionned in previous sections, the Attachment Circuit connects the Customer Network to the Transport Network.
 In other words, the AC section represents the connectivity between a CE and PE.
 The orchestration of this section relies partially the NSC for the configuration of the AC on the PE interface and the Customer Network Orchestration logic.